jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ### Version 0.9.6 - TBA
 - New Feature: Predefined queries in the GUI
 - Improvement: Improved filtering of the UserDefinedGeoJsonSpatialFilter
+- Bugfix: When a distribution group is created, the server call waits until the changes in Zookeeper are visible
 - Bugfix: The client performs table name check before insert operation is executed

 ### Version 0.9.5 - 11.12.2020